xrayphase/xpci_xdfi_simulator/README.md

 To install and run the project, please refer to the attached manual.
 (*) Before running the program, please unzip '/materials/ICRU46.zip' to the same folder.
+(**) Detailed explanation of the method can be found in https://arxiv.org/abs/2407.12664.